|

 single cask, no less).
 This treasure will not be opened for anything

-aniversary in a few years.
+less that a very special celebration!
 But their regular bottling is wonderful,

 and I will be enjoing that bottle until it is empty, and then